The Principles of Mathematics

 In 1905 Louis Couturat published a partial French translation that expanded the book's readership.
 In 1937 Russell prepared a new introduction saying, "Such interest as the book now possesses is historical, and consists in the fact that it represents a certain stage in the development of its subject."
 Further editions were published in 1938, 1951, 1996, and 2009.

 Contents

 The Principles of Mathematics consists of 59 chapters divided into seven parts: indefinables in mathematics, number, quantity, order, infinity and continuity, space, matter and motion.

-In chapter one, "Definition of Pure Mathematics", Russell asserts that :
+In chapter one, "Definition of Pure Mathematics", Russell asserts that:

-The fact that all Mathematics is Symbolic Logic is one of the greatest discoveries of our age; and when this fact has been established, the remainder of the principles of mathematics consists in the analysis of Symbolic Logic itself.